 Neurodevelopmental outcomes; family-centered care; cardiopulmonary interactions; physiology of non-conventional circulations; endocrine abnormalities in cardiac intensive care; management of acute decompensated heart failure; cardio-renal syndrome; end of life care

-David P. Nelson, MD, PhD, completed his Fellowship in Pediatric Critical Care at Harvard University, Boston Children’s Hospital.
-He served as the co-director of Cardiac Intensive Care at Cincinnati Children’s Hospital Medical Center (CCHMC) from July 1996 to August 2005.
-In September of 2005, Dr. Nelson served as the director of Cardiac Intensive Care at Texas Children’s Hospital for four years before rejoining CCHMC as the director of Cardiac Intensive Care in 2009.
+David P. Nelson, MD, PhD, completed his fellowship in pediatric critical care at Harvard University, Boston Children’s Hospital.
+He served as the co-director of Cardiac Intensive Care at Cincinnati Children’s Hospital Medical Center from July 1996 to August 2005.
+In September of 2005, Dr. Nelson served as the director of Cardiac Intensive Care at Texas Children’s Hospital for four years before rejoining Cincinnati Children's as the director of Cardiac Intensive Care in 2009.